310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tomoya %}
 Yeah, me too.
-Personally, I adjust to things better when Nii~chan’s leading us, but it’s fine.
+Personally, I adjust to things better when Nii~chan’s leading us, but it’s alright.

 Ra*bits has been led by other units many times before.
 {% endbubble %}

 {% bubble Mitsuru %}
-Hrrnnn… It’s so annoying that we’re always being carried around by other people!
+Mmm\~… It’s so annoying that we’re always being carried around by other people!
 We’re awesome, too!

 But if Nii~chan is okay with it, then I guess I’ll go along with it, too…
 {% endbubble %}

 {% bubble Nazuna %}
-Hehe.
-Yeah, I do hope we'll have the spotlight someday.
+Heheh.
+Yeah, I do hope we'll have the spotlight for ourselves someday.
 {% endbubble %}

 {% bubble Madara %}
-MaM is all in this, too!
+MaM is aaall in this, too!
 Hahaha, calling out our unit names one by one makes it feel like we’re in some strategy meeting!
 This is fun~♪
 {% endbubble %}

 {% bubble Chiaki %}
-Oh, okay… Ughh… Alright, I’m not good at this, but I’ll do it.
+Oh, okay… Uuu\~… Alright, I’m only a novice, but I’ll do it.
 {% endbubble %}

 {% bubble Kanata %}
-…? chiaki, you do not seem [up] for this… actually, you do not look so [energetic], are you alright?
+…? chiaki, you do not seem [up] for this… actually, you do not look so [energetic]; are you alright?
 {% endbubble %}

 {% bubble Tetora %}
 Oh, c’mon~!
 Please get a hold of yourself, Taichou!

 This is a meeting of three units; you gotta be even more pumped up than usual!
-It can easily get chaotic with this many people, you know!
+It can easily get chaotic with this many people, y'know!
 {% endbubble %}

 {% bubble Midori %}